 Writing efficient Django

 I like Django.
 It’s a well-considered and intuitive framework with a name I can pronounce out loud.
-You can use it to to quickly spin up a weekend-sized project, and you can still use it to run full-blown production applications at scale.
+You can use it to quickly spin up a weekend-sized project, and you can still use it to run full-blown production applications at scale.
 I’ve done both these things, and over the years I’ve discovered how to use some of Django’s features for maximum efficiency.
 These are:

+Understanding these main features are the building blocks for maximizing development efficiency with Django.
+They’ll build the foundation for you to test efficiently and create an awesome development experience for your engineers.
 Let’s look at how these tools let you create a performant Django application that’s pleasant to build and maintain.